gedankenessen/crud-landing/src/markdown/wiki-entry-architecture.md

 <h2 id="stack">Stack</h2>

 crud is written in [Clojure](https://clojure.org/), a functional and dynamically typed language.
-It was choosen because of its philosophy around data manipulation (highlights: dynamic typing, simple data structures, nil-pruning) and its great developer experience.
+It was choosen because of its philosophy around data manipulation (highlights: dynamic typing, simple data structures, nil-punning) and its great developer experience.

 <br/>